-This fourth revision of the International SafetyNET Manual took place following the first session of the Sub-Committee on Navigation, Communications and Search and Rescue (NCSR) in June/July 2014 and WWNWS6 in August 2014.
-Subsequently it was submitted to the WMO for approval prior to submission to the NCSR at its third session for endorsement and final approval by the MSC at its ninety-seventh session and publication as MSC.1/Circ.1364/Rev.1 with an entry-into-force date of 1 January 2018.
+The fourth revision of the International SafetyNET Manual took place following NCSR1 in June/July 2014 and WWNWS6 in August 2014.
+Subsequently it was submitted to the WMO for approval prior to submission to NCSR3 for endorsement and final approval at MSC97 and publication as MSC.1/Circ.1364/Rev.1 with an in-force date of 1 January 2018.